 Translation for Customer Support: Handling Tickets in Any Language

 Customer support sees the most language diversity of any team function.
-A support inbox for a global SaaS product gets tickets in 15+ languages on a regular week - from native speakers, from non-native English speakers writing in their second language, from translation-tool output that arrived garbled.
+A support inbox for a global SaaS product gets tickets in 15+ languages on a regular week - from native speakers, non-native English speakers writing in their second language, and garbled output from translation tools.
 Here is how support reps handle every language professionally without learning any of them, and where the workflow breaks down.

 When Support Tickets Cross Language Borders

-Each pattern needs a different translation approach.
-A blanket “copy-paste into Google Translate” workflow handles none of them well.
+Each needs a different approach.
+A single “copy-paste into Google Translate” workflow works for none of them.

 Gmail: The Primary Support Channel